alexdevero/alex-devero-blog/__drafts__/draft--javascript-fetch.md

 ### The PATCH request

-The `PATCH` is tha last type of request you can make with fetch API we will discuss.
+The `PATCH` is the last type of request you can make with fetch API we will discuss.
 This type of request is very similar to the `PUT`.
 The difference between these two is that `PUT` is used to update the old version with new version.
 Meaning, you update everything.
 With `PATCH`, you update only part of existing data, user email for example.

 ```JavaScript
 // Some data to send to update